-In 2018, there were more than 2.5 million miles of gas distribution, gathering, and transmission pipelines in the United States.
-Also, as of 2018, there are over 215,800 miles (ca. 347,296 km) of liquid commodity pipelines across the United States.
-Liquid commodities include biofuel, CO2, crude oil, HVL Flamm toxic, and refined PP. In 2018, there were 90 serious injuries and seven fatalities because of pipeline explosions not caused by “fire first.”
-If you have been injured in a pipeline explosion or lost a loved one because of a pipeline explosion, fill out this form for a free case evaluation.
+As of 2018, there were more than 2.5 million miles of gas distribution, gathering, and transmission pipelines in the United States.
+And there were over 215,800 miles of liquid commodity pipelines across the country.
+Liquid commodities include biofuel, carbon dioxide, crude oil, HVL Flamm Toxic, and refined PP. In 2018, there were 90 serious injuries and seven fatalities because of pipeline explosions not caused by “fire first” incidents — those in which something other than the gas system caused a release of gas.
+If you have been injured in a pipeline explosion or lost a loved one because of such an incident, fill out this form for a free case evaluation.

 Causes of Pipeline Explosions

-Several incidents could cause a pipeline explosion.
-In some cases, the explosion couldn’t be prevented, though in most cases, the explosions are preventable.
+Several factors could cause a pipeline explosion.
+In some cases, the explosions couldn’t have been averted, though in most cases, they are preventable.
 An obvious cause of some explosions is because a fire started in or near the pipeline.
 Additional causes include:

 - Excavation work.
 If an excavator damages a pipeline, gas could leak and cause an explosion.
 Regulations require construction contractors to properly identify the location of pipelines before they start work, but this doesn’t always happen.

 - Improper installation.
-Improper welding and other installation errors could cause gas leaks and other issues leading to an explosion.
-The installers should also install emergency shut-off valves to contain problems.
-An incident that could be controlled can turn disastrous without shut-off valves.
+Improper welding and other installation errors could cause gas leaks and other circumstances leading to an explosion.
+The installers should also install emergency shutoff valves to contain problems.
+An incident that could be controlled can turn disastrous without such devices.

 - Poor maintenance.
 If the pipelines are not maintained properly, the aging process could cause explosions.
 For example, if a section of pipeline is not replaced due to rusting, it could cause leaks and an explosion.